ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The "instance" member is a JSON string containing a URI reference that identifies the specific occurrence of the problem.
 It may or may not yield further information if dereferenced.

 While relative URIs are allowed in "instance", it is RECOMMENDED that only absolute URIs be used, to avoid confusion.
-For example, if "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both use the "example-problem" URI reference, they will identify different resources, which is counter-intuitive for many users.
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance" respectively), which is counter-intuitive for many users.

 When "instance" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.